tmm/www/blog/_posts/2015-05-03-double-check.md

 layout: post
 title: "Double Check"
 date: 2015-05-03 22:14:00
-excerpt: It feels great to make things, and you want to see other people use those things—it strokes your maker's ego.
+excerpt: It feels great to make things, especially when other people use those things—it strokes your maker's ego.
 ---

 When you work on something you think is worthwhile, you can't help wanting to share it with the world.
-It feels great to make things, and you want to see other people use those things—it strokes your maker's ego.
+It feels great to make things, especially when other people use those things—it strokes your maker's ego.

 After all, we usually feel best when we make stuff for other people.

->I too am not a bit tamed—I too am untranslatable;
+> I too am not a bit tamed—I too am untranslatable;
 I sound my barbaric yawp over the roofs of the world.
 {: .quote-2 }

 After teaching myself iOS development for a few months, I decided it was time to make something on my own.
 Over winter break, using my accumulated knowledge, I made an app using the [Product Hunt API](http://www.producthunt.com/v1/oauth/applications "Product Hunt API Dashboard").
 The resulting, [Time Machine](https://itunes.apple.com/us/app/product-hunt-time-machine/id956311358 "App Store"), allows you to quickly jump to any day on Product Hunt and view the products.

-##Proud & Impatient
+## Proud & Impatient

 When the first version was complete, my initial thought was to share it and get feedback.
 I sent invites to friends and impatiently waited a few hours, but I didn't hear anything back.
 I had learned iOS development *and* made an useful app.